djlorenzouasset/Athena/README.md

 -----------------

 ## Need help?
-If you need help with Athena, join the [support server](https://discord.gg/nJBj9NjUS4)
+If you need help with Athena, join the [discord server](https://discord.gg/nJBj9NjUS4)